-At the current time, COVID vaccines are all the rage.
-Expectations are not only high; they are too high.
-ACSH friend (and former trustee) Dr. Paul Offit gives us a much-needed reality check.
+Currently, COVID-19 vaccines are all the rage.
+Expectations are not only high, they are too high.
+ACSH friend, and former trustee, Dr. Paul Offit gives us a much-needed reality check.
 A vaccine, especially a very effective one, is unlikely to be in the cards anytime soon.
-Although it is always better to prevent an infection than treat it, antiviral drugs are likely to be a tool to control coronavirus well before a vaccine shows up.
-Here are some of Offit's thoughts.
+Although it is always better to prevent an infection than treat one, antiviral drugs are likely to be the tools to control coronavirus well before a vaccine appears.Here's how Dr. Offit sees this playing out.

 Metastatic cancer that is unresponsive to chemotherapy is considered incurable.
 But those days may be numbered, as scientists at the University of North Carolina may have uncovered the perfect system for delivering chemotherapy directly to the site of the cancer -- using a fraction of the conventional dose.